aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-textbox/applying-text-alignment-to-partial-text-inside-the-textbox/_index.md

 </html>
 ```

 You can also change the text alignment of some text inside a TextBox shape with the appropriate HTML text.
-The following sample code applies the text alignment to partial text inside the TextBox.
+The following sample code applies text alignment to partial text inside the TextBox.

 [source file](SampleTextboxExcel2016.xlsx)